snm-sound-and-music/snm-fake-music/README.md

 # snm-fake-music
-SnM Sound and Music Engine, as used in fake.music project
+SnM Sound and Music Engine, as used in the fake.music project

-This release includes script and extra classes and libraries as used to create the Jan 2021 bandcamp release "source"
+I am releasing a number of albums on bandcamp.com.

   see: fakemusic2020.bandcamp.com

+Currently I have released:

+  1.source
+  2.the.event

+As each album is released, I am uploading the complete ruby source-code here, as well as a tutorial that covers the functionality being illustrated in the album.

+The source code includes the entire SnM Sound and Music Engine, plus the actual script used to create the album, and any extra load-files.

-Also includes logfiles from the album production lines.
+Occasionally, I will include the logfiles from the album production lines.
   (Contains specs for all the sounds).